First Trout ever, at

-Bike starts in Great Barrington at the Price Chopper parking lot as usual.
-The bikers ride up to West Stockbridge on the usual route however once they arrive in West Stockbridge they turn left and go up 41.
-They proceed up 41 to a right turn onto Summit Road.
-Summit Road will be closed to traffic.
-At the end of Summit, the bikers turn left onto Swamp Road and then a left onto Boys Club Road.
-The bikers proceed down the road and turn left onto a gravel road (Beech Road) which takes them all the way to the Richmond Boat Ramp where the transition area will be for all paddlers and the iron/tin racers.
-Slow down when you turn onto Boys Club Road before you come to the gravel.
+Bikes started in Great Barrington at the Price Chopper parking lot as usual.
+The bikers rode up to West Stockbridge on the usual route, however once they arrive in West Stockbridge they turned left and went up 41.
+They proceeded up 41 to a right turn onto Summit Road.
+Summit Road was closed to traffic.
+At the end of Summit, the bikers turned left onto Swamp Road and then left onto Boys Club Road.
+The bikers proceeded down the road and turned left onto a gravel road (Beech Road/Town Beach Road) which took them all the way to the Richmond Boat Ramp where the transition area was for all paddlers and the iron/tin racers.
 The bike leg is 23.8 miles.

-The runners will take the hand-off at the Camp Russell Beach and run up to Swamp Road.
-They will turn right on Swamp, take a left down East Road, come down to a left on Lenox Road and then proceed up and over the mountain to the finish at Tanglewood.
-Lenox Mountain Road will be closed to traffic.
+The runners took the hand-off at the Camp Russell beach and ran up to Swamp Road.
+They turned right on Swamp Road, took a left down East Road, came down to a left on Lenox Road and then proceeded up and over the mountain to the finish at Tanglewood.
+Lenox Mountain Road was closed to traffic.
 The run course is 6.5 miles.

 Next Scheduled RPA Event